Serjeant-at-law (Ireland): Emoluments

-Duties and precedence
+Politics and precedence

-From the fourteenth century on the serjeant usually had a seat in the Irish House of Commons.
+From the fourteenth century on, the serjeant usually had a seat in the Irish House of Commons.
 As a government officeholder, he was expected to manage parliamentary business in the Commons on the government's behalf.
-Because he was a government appointment he was liable to summary dismissal on a change of government, as happened most notably in 1714, oh the accession of the House of Hanover.
+Because he was a government appointment he was liable to summary dismissal on a change of government, as happened most notably in 1714, on the accession of the House of Hanover.
 In the early centuries he was invariably a member of the Privy Council of Ireland; later the attorney general took his place (as early as 1441 Stephen Roche, the king's attorney, is recorded as a member of the Council).
+In 1441 it was noted that the Serjeant-at-law must attend at his own expense all meetings of Council and Parliament "wherever they are held in Ireland".